 Online Esthetician Courses and Certification Information

-Esthetician courses cover a variety of topics regarding the theories of skin treatment.
-Esthetician courses involve hands-on training with sensitive chemicals and equipment that cannot be done online.
+Certificate and diploma programs in esthetics cover a variety of topics regarding the fundamentals and theories of skin treatment.
+They typically involve hands-on training with sensitive chemicals and equipment and, as aforementioned, cannot be taken online.
 Skill training is usually accomplished through two or more practicum classes.
 Certificate programs may be completed in as little as one semester; diploma programs generally take a bit longer.

 - Nail care